ETAOI keyboard: 5-Tiles

 The concept of this keyboard was invented in 2004.
 The co-founder of the company creating this keyboard, Michal Kubacki, first didn't have skills in programming.
 He learned some skills that allowed him to write basic software for testing purposes and to further develop the keyboard.
 He got in touch with people who helped him creating the product as a virtual keyboard for Android devices.
 An early version was downloaded thousands of times.
 At the 2013 Droidcon Demo Camp the company won the second place.
-It was also awarded in other competitions.
+It also received awards in other competitions.

 Learning

 Given its novelty, ETAOI keyboard is accompanied by a wide range of training materials.
 These aim to reduce the initial learning times to about 40–60 minutes.

-ETAOI alphabet is the recommended starting training programme.
+ETAOI alphabet is the recommended starting training program.
 It helps the user memorize all the combinations, from the most frequently encountered to the least common ones.

 ETAOI speed helps the user learn how to type quicker, with the training material consisting of the most popular words, as well as pangrams (sentences using all letters of the alphabet).